 Qatar is largely free of sectarian violence and religious-based conflict, at least partly due to the fact the majority of Qataris are Sunni Muslims who adhere to the Wahhabi ideology.
-Wahhabism also permeates political life: every member of the rulina ΑI Thani family and virtually all aovernment officials subscribe to Wahhabism.
-Vocal proponents of the Islamic faith. roval family members and highranking government officials promote Islam in daily life.

-The Emir, for example, participates in public prayers during Islamic holidays and finances the Hajj for Muslims who cannot afford the pilgrimage to Mecca, both citizens and non-citizens alike
+Wahhabism also permeates political life: every member of the ruling Al Thani family and virtually all government officials subscribe to Wahhabism.
+Vocal proponents of the Islamic faith, royal family members and high-ranking government officials promote Islam in daily life.
+The Emir, for example, participates in public prayers during Islamic holidays and finances the Hajj for Muslims who cannot afford the pilgrimage to Mecca, both citizens and non-citizens alike.

 Despite this widespread adherence to Wahhabism, an ideology associated with a strict interpretation of Islam, Qatar's society is generally tolerant.
 Unlike Saudi Arabia, which does not recognize or protect religious freedom, Qatar's government exhibits a higher level of civil and religious liberties, recognizing several religions besides Islam and allowing adherents of those religions to worship relatively freely.
 International observers note that overt religious discrimination or government and societal harassment of minority religious groups is rare.
-Moreover, while it restricts public worship for some religious minorities, the government does not explicitly ban anv religious groups, allowing unrecognized religious minorities to government interference.
+Moreover, while it restricts public worship for some religious minorities, the government does not explicitly ban any religious groups, allowing unrecognized religious minorities to worship in private with limited government interference.